 This repurposed antique shop now houses one of the island’s most popular Indonesian-style restaurants.
 Blending is Biku’s speciality; part bookstore, part tea lounge and part restaurant, Biku’s menu also blends styles – part Balinese, part Asian part Western.
 Inspired by Indonesia’s many cultures, Biku embodies the mixing of old-world and modern Indonesia.
 Come for breakfast, lunch or dinner and experience a delicious range of artfully-prepared dishes.

-Serving up authentic and delicious Indonesian food as well as Asian fusion specialties, the full flavours and casual style of Dulang Kafe will keep you coming back.
+Serving up authentic and delicious Indonesian food as well as Asian fusion specialities, the full flavours and casual style of Dulang Kafe will keep you coming back.
 Grab a seat under the awning and have a bite while taking in the stunning scenery.
-This is a popular spot for large groups and families, and can accommodate even the pickiest of eaters.
+This is a popular spot for large groups and families and can accommodate even the pickiest of eaters.

 For some of the best seafood in the city, try Warung Satria.
 Good luck finding this restaurant – it is located on a quiet street in Denpasar and has no website to guide you – but if you do, it will be worth the hunt.
 Try the seafood satay served with shallot sambal for a flavour explosion.
 (A second restaurant location recently opened near the junction where the main road to Ubud branches off from the bypass, east of the centre of Denpasar).